telepresenceio/telepresence.io/DEVELOPING.md

    npm ERR!
 A complete log of this run can be found in: npm ERR!     /home/lukeshu/.npm/_logs/2021-04-05T19_53_06_846Z-debug.log
    ```

+## Why use a home-grown `./bin/serve.js` script?

+Why not use `yarn run gatsby serve` or `netlify dev`?

+One word: redirects.  `gatsby serve` doesn't obey `_redirects`, and we
+rely on those redirects. `netlify dev`'s behavior regarding trailing
+slashes is sufficiently different than the actual Netlify behavior
+that IMO it's worthless.

+`./bin/serve.js` is a minimal server that supports just the features
+we care about in a web server:
+ - Setting `Content-Type`
+ - Serving the files
+ - Netlify-like handling of trailing `/` and trailing `.html`
+ - Handling of `_redirects`

+It doesn't support range requests or different request methods or
+caching or Content-Length or security headers.
+It's good enough for a
+broken-link-checker and for local dev.
+And that's it.

 ## Don't use doc-version specific web components